rheangocle/ConstantContactV3/README.md

 # Constant Contact V3 PHP Example

-Examples of how to implement version 3 of Constant Contact with functions for OAuth and email campaign creation and scheduling.

-## Usage

-- Go to developer.constantcontact.com
+An example of implementing Constant Contact version 3 with functionality for OAuth and email creation/scheduling.
+This is what worked for us when I was trying to update our code to work with version 3.
+This example works with OAuth 2 Authorization Code Flow.

+## OAuth 2 and Authorization

+- Constant Contact OAuth2 overview: <https://developer.constantcontact.com/api_guide/auth_overview.html>
+  - Ensure that you have selected OAuth2 Authorization Code Flow if you are following these examples.
+In addition,we are using a long-lived refresh token, so if you are using a short lived refresh token, the methods will be slightly different but most things should still apply.
-- Update or create new application (name doesn't matter)
+- Update or create new application
 - Get client Id and client secret (save to db or env)
-- Choose type of auth: short lived access token
+- Choose type of auth
 - Use client Id and client secret to get access token and refresh token
-- Access tokens are expire after 24 hours.
-Refresh token is used to get a new access token.
+- Access tokens and short-lived refresh tokens expire after 24 hours.
+- Follow CC Examples or go to Postman to obtain auth code.

-## Explanations
+## Contact Lists

-## Installations
+## Contact

+Feel free to contact me with any questions at rheangocle@gmail.com or on here.
+Thank you.